College of Law

 Mr. Salem also works with students on several policy and law reform projects locally and statewide.
 The projects have addressed issues such as bullying prevention, prisoner re-entry, elder law, LGBTQ rights, delivery of criminal defense, and statutory amendments.
 The projects give students the opportunity to critique the law and work for reform through education, direct representation, and advocacy before legislative bodies.
 Mr. Salem has given presentations of his work at legal education conferences around the country.

-Mr. Salem has been recognized for his work in the community by being awarded the Eastman and Smith Faculty Achievement Award, The Toledo Junior Bar Association’s Order of the Heel Award, the Spirit of Fair Housing Public Policy Award by the Fair Housing Center of Northwest Ohio, the annual Civil Liberties Award by the ACLU of Northwest Ohio, and the Public Interest Law Award by Advocates for Basic Legal Equality and the Toledo Bar Association.
+Mr. Salem has been recognized for his work in the community by being awarded the Toledo Bar Association’s Community Service Award, the Eastman and Smith Faculty Achievement Award, The Toledo Junior Bar Association’s Order of the Heel Award, the Spirit of Fair Housing Public Policy Award by the Fair Housing Center of Northwest Ohio, the annual Civil Liberties Award by the ACLU of Northwest Ohio, and the Public Interest Law Award by Advocates for Basic Legal Equality and the Toledo Bar Association.
 Mr. Salem was also awarded a Program for Academic Excellence grant from the University of Toledo for his work involving school safety issues.

 Mr. Salem is a graduate of The University of Toledo College of Law.
 He is a frequent speaker on civil rights issues and is active in several organizations.
-He serves or has recently served on the board of Planned Parenthood Advocates of Ohio, the Ohio Advisory Committee of the United States Commission on Civil Rights, the board of the National Gay and Lesbian Task Force, the board of the Toledo Bar Association, the Advisory Board of the Ohio Drug Assistance Program, the ethics committee of the Flower Memorial Hospital, and the National Advisory Board of Equal Justice Works in Washington, D.C.
+He serves on the Board of Governors for the Ohio State Bar Association, the Board of Toledo School for the Arts, the Board of the Toledo Legal Aid Society, the Board of the Toledo Victory Center, and the Ohio Advisory Committee of the United States Commission on Civil Rights.
+He recently served on the Boards of Planned Parenthood Advocates of Ohio, the National LGBTQ Task Force, the Toledo Bar Association, the LGBTQ Patient Advisory Committee for ProMedica, the ethics committee of the Flower Memorial Hospital, and the National Advisory Board of Equal Justice Works in Washington, D.C.
 He formerly served as General Counsel for the Ohio ACLU.

 Publications